Aukeijzer/Software-Ecosystems/README.md

 This builds all our applications into images which will then be ran as containers ([Docker documentation](https://docs.docker.com/guides/get-started/)).
 Building the images can take a while (10 minutes), however this only needs to be done once.
 Running the images as containers will only take a few seconds.
 In this command the `--build` flag is optional.
 However it will make Docker rebuild an image if you change the source code.

 After this you have the project running.
-You can find the application at localhost??? and use Docker Desktop to inspect the containers.
+You can find the application at localhost and use Docker Desktop to inspect the containers.

 ## Running in production